AI-CARE Study

 • 4 topics per month

 We anticipate that reviewing each topic will take approximately 1h or less.
-This commitment will last for about a year, during which you will be compensated for your time:
+This commitment will last for about a year, during which members of the review panel will be compensated for their time:

 • Providers: 100$ per hour (or per topic), for a maximum of $400 per month